Relief Line (Toronto): Purpose

 Significant growth is also planned adjacent to the downtown core and throughout the Greater Toronto Area.
 Population and employment in Toronto's downtown core are projected to increase by 83 percent and 28 percent, respectively, by 2031.
 This is expected to increase future transit demand into the downtown core by 55 percent.
 On top of the projected congestion on Line 1 and at Bloor–Yonge station, the increase in the downtown population will put pressure on the congested 504 King and 501 Queen streetcars (two of the TTC's busiest surface transit routes).
 Metrolinx in a separate report projects that with the implementation of GO Transit's GO Expansion (formerly known as Regional Express Rail service), passenger traffic at Union Station will double or triple 2005 volumes by 2031.
 This could lead to a significant capacity shortfall for Union Station beyond 2031, potentially requiring a modified Relief Line with connections to auxiliary GO Transit stations to "offload" demand at Union Station.

 Route

-Toronto city staff studied the route of the Relief Line, and this is the proposed route as of April 2017: the line will begin at Pape station on Line 2 Bloor–Danforth, heading south under Pape Avenue, then veering west between Riverdale Avenue and Gerrard Street.
-It will continue south under Carlaw Avenue to south of Queen Street East.
-The line then will curve westward, running approximately along Eastern Avenue to Sumach Street and King Street East, where the line would veer northwest until about Parliament Street and Queen Street.
-The line would then continue westward under Queen Street to terminate at University Avenue.
+The proposed route as of April 2017 was to have the line begin at Pape station on Line 2 Bloor–Danforth, heading south under Pape Avenue, then veering west between Riverdale Avenue and Gerrard Street.
+It would continue south under Carlaw Avenue to south of Queen Street East.
+The line would then curve westward, running approximately along Eastern Avenue to Sumach Street and King Street East, where the line would veer northwest until about Parliament Street and Queen Street.
+The line would then have continued westward under Queen Street to terminate at University Avenue.